The Graph Minor Structure Theorem through Bidimensionality: Introduction

 An underlying fact in many results in structural graph theory is that graphs that do not ``contain'' some graph can be seen as the result of gluing together simpler graphs of some particular property in a tree-like fashion.
 When the containment relation is the minor relation\footnote{We say that a graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from some subgraph of $G$ by contracting edges.} this property is typically enjoying certain topological characteristics.
 Moreover, in some cases, such structural theorems may serve as the combinatorial base for algorithmic applications.

-Two celebrated, and highly related, theorems of this type are the \textsl{Grid Theorem} and the \textsl{Graph Minors Structure Theorem} (GMST), proven by Robertson and Seymour in {\cite{robertson1986graph}} and ~\cite{robertson2003graph} respectively.
+Two celebrated, and highly related, theorems of this type are the \textsl{Grid Theorem} and the \textsl{Graph Minors Structure Theorem} (GMST), proven by Robertson and Seymour in {\cite{robertson1986graph}} and \cite{robertson2003graph} respectively.

 The Grid Theorem asserts that every graph which cannot be obtained by gluing together small graphs in a tree-like fashion must contain all planar graphs up to a certain size as minors.
-Vice-versa, if some graph $G$ does not contain a fixed planar graph $H$ as a minor, $G$ can indeed be obtained by gluing together small graphs in a tree-like fashion where the notion of ``small'' now depends on the excluded graph $H.$ Taking this insight as the base case, the GMST gives the most general version of similar statement.
+Vice-versa, if some graph $G$ does not contain a fixed planar graph $H$ as a minor, $G$ can indeed be obtained by gluing together small graphs in a tree-like fashion where the notion of ``small'' now depends on the excluded graph $H.$

+Taking this insight as the base case, the GMST gives the most general version of a similar statement.
 Here, the excluded minor is no longer planar, but a clique of fixed size.
 Any graph excluding such a large clique minor can be obtained by gluing together graphs that ``almost'' embed in some surface of bounded Euler-genus in, again, a tree-like fashion.
 This is a property that is not enjoyed by large complete graphs.

 The name ``Grid Theorem'' stems from the way Robertson and Seymour prove the above result: They identify a single \textsl{parametric graph}, namely the $(n\times n)$-grid, and show that

 \begin{enumerate} \item every planar graph is a minor of the $(n\times n)$-grid for some $n\in\mathbb{N},$ \item the treewidth of the $(n\times n)$-grid depends on $n,$ and \item there exists a function $f$ such that for every $n\in\mathbb{N},$ every graph with treewidth more than $f(n)$ contains the $(n\times n)$-grid as a minor. \end{enumerate}